This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Suzuki XL7

 - Volvo XC60

 - Volvo XC90

 See how several dog-friendly vehicles compare with regard to cargo space, ventilation specs, and other handy options.

 In my search for a dog-friendly vehicle, I would also keep my eye on the annual lists of dog-friendly vehicles that come out each year.
-Here are the most recent ones – if you’re buying a used vehicle:
+Here are the most recent ones, plus older model years in case you’re buying a used vehicle:

 - 2013 List of Dog Friendly Cars

 - 2012 Best Cars for Dogs

 - 2010 Best Cars for Dog Owners